graemetait/cakephp-file-storage-behavior/README.md

 A basic file storage behavior for CakePHP 2.x.
 For CakePHP 1.x see the cakephp1 branch.

-Handles storing uploaded files in database or file system.
-If uploading to file system will store metadata in database.
+Handles storing uploaded files in database or filesystem.
+If uploading to filesystem will store metadata in database.

 ## Installation

 If you're using composer then just add the following to your require block.

-		"burriko/cake-file-storage": "2.0.*@dev"
+		"burriko/cake-file-storage": "2.1.*@dev"

 If you're not, then clone/copy the contents of this directory to app/Plugins/CakeFileStorage.